Gilgandra, New South Wales: Retail

 Miller Street is the main street with a full offering of retail stores.
 The Central Stores offer a range of merchandise from fashion to homewares, books and jewellery.
 Interest is added with an antiques, two beauty and cosmetic retailers and two hairdressers, a well-stocked pharmacy, newsagent and electrical retailer.

 Target Country closed its Gilgandra branch on 6 July 2019.

-The main street has a range of grocery providers with a bakery and a butcher and an IGA grocery / liquor store.
-At the corner of Warren Rd and Wamboin Street there is a gourmet butcher and delicatessen/grocer.
-A Coles Express convenience store is located at a petrol retailer.
-Farmers, and the community's hardware needs, are met by timber retailers, farm suppliers and farm machinery suppliers, and grain and timber stores as well as a Mitre 10 hardware store in the main street.
+However, the main street has a range of grocery providers with a bakery and a butcher and a grocery / liquor store.
+Farmers, and the community's hardware needs, are met by timber retailers, farm suppliers and farm machinery suppliers, and grain and timber stores as well as hardware store in the main street.

-Eating Out

-In 2019 there are many different cafes in the main street and another next to the nursery along Castlereagh St. The two main takeaway shops in Gilgandra, Cafe 41 and the Top Shop, takeaway food can also be located at Caltex and Shell.
-There are three Chinese restaurants (Main St, Warren Rd and the Sporties Club), and the town's hotels have restaurants or bistros offering lunch and meals for dinner.
-The RSL Club, Tatts, Railway, Royal Hotel, and other pubs and clubs each have nice restaurants in the premises.

 Professional Services

 Several different financial/legal professional services firms operate in the town, from two private legal firms, to an insurance broker, three accountants and business services firms.
 There is a combined real estate/stock & station agency.

 Gilgandra Veterinary Clinic serves the needs of farm animal production and large animals, right through to domestic pets.